JoshOrndorff/recipes/src/event/balance.md

 ]
 ```

 The `decl_event` macro generates an `Event` type which needs to be exposed in the module.
-This type inherits the `balances` trait
+This type inherits the `balances` trait. *See [single value storage](../storage/value.md) recipe for more information on Substrate specific types*

 ```rust
 /// in module file